Lauren Spalding

-Lauren Spalding (born March 17, 1980) represented the United States as a kayaker in the 2004 Summer Olympics.
+Lauren Neaulani Spalding (born March 17, 1980) represented the United States as a kayaker in the 2004 Summer Olympics.
 She is also a world champion outrigger canoe paddler and surfski racer.

 Paddling career

 Flat-Water Kayaking

 Spalding represented the United States as a sprint canoer in the early- to mid-2000s.
 She paddled in the USA National Team Trials in New York in 2003 and qualified for the team, going on compete in the K-2 (Women's Kayak Doubles) 500m and K-4 (Women's Kayak Fours) 500m events at the 2004 Pan American Games and the 2004 Olympics.